Blog

 Employees who fall in the Hospitality Award (HIGA) are the following:

-• An employee who is working full-time for a business for Approximately 38 Hours per week.
+• An employee who is working full-time for a business for approximately 38 Hours per week.

 • An employee who is working as a part-time employee for at least 8 hours a week.
 The employee works a minimum of 6 hours a week and less than 38 ordinary hours a week.